When a pregnant woman drinks alcohol, it enters her bloodstream that lines the stomach and small intestines.

 Once in the bloodstream, the alcohol travels throughout her body, to her brain where it elicits many effects (including intoxication), to her liver where it is metabolized, and even to the fetus, where it can cause many devastating effects.

-Figure 5.4 When a mother drinks, her fetus “drinks” too!
+Figure 5.4 When a woman drinks alcohol, her fetus “drinks” too!

 But how does the alcohol actually get to the fetus?
 There is a barrier “organ” that allows the baby to get the proper nutrients and oxygen while removing unnecessary wastes and carbon dioxide through the mother’s blood supply.
 This “organ” is called the placenta.
 The fetus is attached to the placenta by its umbilical cord (it is cut at birth to form your belly button).
 In the placenta, the maternal blood supply is separate from the fetal blood supply (see Figure 5.5), but there is an interstitial space through which nutrients, oxygen, and wastes can be transferred.